quii/learn-go-with-tests/structs/readme.md

 #### Make sure your test output is helpful

-Remember earlier when we were implementing `Cube` and we had the failing test?
+Remember earlier when we were implementing `Triangle` and we had the failing test?
 It printed ``shapes_test.go:31: got 0.00 want 600.00``

-We knew this was in relation to Cube because we were just working with it, but what if a bug slipped in to the system in one of 20 cases in the table.
+We knew this was in relation to Triangle because we were just working with it, but what if a bug slipped in to the system in one of 20 cases in the table.
 How would a developer know which case failed?

 One final tip with table driven tests is to use `t.Run`.